April 20, 2019

 - Take an agenda located on either side of the Council Chambers.
 The agenda identifies the time when the Mayor will ask for public comment.

-- When it is time for public time, approach the lectern and begin by stating your full name and address.
+- When it is time for public comment, approach the lectern and begin by stating your full name.
 This information is kept as part of the public record.

 - Don’t be nervous.
 The Mayor and Village Council are your neighbors too—they live in Downers Grove too!
 They sincerely want to hear from all residents; both good comments and constructive criticisms about the Village government are welcome.